sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 repository!

 # Troubleshoot
-Unstable Internet connection could cause errors when pushing the changes.
+Unstable Internet connection could cause errors when you push the changes.
 Try again when the connection becomes stable.